Crystalline silica – general fact sheet

 Silica dust is a hazard when inhaled into the lungs.
 This fact sheet helps you manage the risks.

-Crystalline Silica technical fact sheet
+View the crystalline silica technical fact sheet

-What is crystalline silica? | Crystalline silica is a naturally occurring mineral found in most rocks, sand, clay; and in products such as bricks, concrete, tile and composite stone.
-An initial list of 100 priority chemicals was developed based on national and international sources.
-Crystalline Silica ranked second. |
+What is crystalline silica? | Crystalline silica is a naturally occurring mineral found in most rocks, sand, clay, and in some manufactured products such as bricks, concrete, tile and engineered stone.
+In its stable solid form, crystalline silica is not harmful. |

 ---|---|

 How can crystalline silica harm workers? | Very fine particles of crystalline silica dust present a hazard when inhaled into the lungs.
-Airborne dust is most likely to occur when materials or products containing silica in the workplace are cut, sanded, drilled or any other job which creates fine dust.
-Depending on factors such as how much dust a worker breathes in and for how long, crystalline silica can cause the following health effects:
+Airborne dust is most likely to occur when materials or products containing silica are cut, sanded, drilled or any other action (task) that creates fine dust.
+Exposure to RCS dust can have serious health effects depending how much dust a worker breathes in and for how long.
+These health effects can include:

-Applying adequate controls such as minimising the generation of airborne dust can reduce hazardous exposures and prevent illness in the workplace. |
+Applying risk controls such as minimising the generation of airborne silica dust can reduce hazardous exposures and prevent illness in the workplace. |

 How to protect yourself and workers. |